All about defibrillators: what they are and how to use them.

 Defibrillators are crucial to be able to have a chance of bringing someone back following a cardiac arrest.
 CPR helps circulate the blood, keeping the heart and brain sufficiently oxygenated.
 The AED is necessary to deliver the shock hopefully returning the heart to a viable rhythm.

 Most sudden cardiac arrests result from ventricular fibrillation (VF).
 VF is a fast and erratic heart rhythm originating in the heart’s ventricles.

 AEDs are only indicated for use if someone is unconscious and not breathing normally.
 An AED will only enable a shock to be given if someone is in a shockable rhythm – Ventricular Fibrillation or Ventricular Tachycardia, the machine will recognise the rhythm and advise whether or not a shock is advised.

 Most importantly: you cannot shock someone if they don’t need it.

 The sooner you recognise there is a problem, get help on the way, start CPR, use a defibrillator and transfer the casualty to advanced medical care, the better the outcome.

-Currently, there is a new bill wending its way through parliament, with the aim of making defibrillators mandatory in public buildings.
 The Defibrillators Availability Bill was first read in Parliament in 2018 and not only recognises the need for AEDs in public places but also legislates for awareness and training to ensure people are ready to use them.

-What do Employers Need to Know?
+What do Employers need to know?

 It is not compulsory for employers to purchase AEDs to comply with the Health and Safety (First Aid) regulations 1981.
 However, if your needs assessment identifies an AED need then it is recommended that staff should be fully trained in its use.